Over 30 Years of Excellence!

 Why videotape depositions and how are they used in trial?

-Video depositions are a great resource in the event that a witness cannot testify in court.
+Video depositions are a great resource in the event that a witness cannot testify in court (assuming both parties of the trial allow it).
 This is especially handy for expert witnesses who may have other obligations.
 Filming an expert witness deposition allows the judge and jury to still hear the expert’s testimony, even if they cannot be physically present.
 The videos can be watched more than once for added clarity, and are a great resource for ensuring a witness’ testimony remains consistent between the deposition and the actual trial.

 Can a deposition video be used in place of live testimony?